aspose-words/Aspose.Words-Documentation/java/developer-guide/loading-saving-and-converting/convert-a-document/convert-a-document-to-mhtml-and-send-it-by-email/_index.md

 ﻿---
-title: Convert a Document to MHTML and Send It by Email
+title: Convert a Document to MHTML and Send It by Email – Aspose.Words for Java
+articleTitle: Convert a Document to MHTML and Send It by Email
+linktitle: Convert a Document to MHTML and Send It by Email
 description: "Aspose.Words for Java allows you to convert any document to the MHTML format and then send it by e-mail using one more Aspose family product."
 type: docs
 weight: 30